devdatalab/covid/README.md

 ## Downloading the Data

-This repository is structured such that the first half runs on Development Data Lab servers to produce datasets that serve as inputs for the Covid-related analytics, like the EC microdata file, the DLHS district-level aggregates, and a shortened VD/TD/PCA.
+This repository is structured such that the first half runs on DDL servers to produce datasets that serve as inputs for the COVID-related analytics, like the EC microdata file, the DLHS district-level aggregates, and a shortened VD/TD/PCA.
 These files have been compressed into a single archive available [here](https://dl.dropboxusercontent.com/s/80igbve4f751rz1/ddl_covid_input_data.tar.gz?dl=0).